rollbar/docs/onboarding/dotnet.md

 want to add the SDK to your existing applications based on your application development framework.
 To gain a better understanding of the intended usage patterns for the SDK, see the Rollbar.NET docs <a href=“https://docs.rollbar.com/docs/dotnet” target=“_blank” rel=“noopener”>here</a> for further information.

-Here is the list of documentation article we recommend reviewing before making attempts to properly integrate into a real application:
+Here is the list of documentation articles we recommend reviewing before making attempts to properly integrate into a real application:

 - <a href=“https://docs.rollbar.com/docs/dotnet” target=“_blank” rel=“noopener”>SDK Introduction</a>
 - <a href=“https://docs.rollbar.com/docs/overview” target=“_blank” rel=“noopener”>SDK Components Overview</a>